 What began as simple prostrations to the sun evolved into various set sequences, Classical Sun Salutations, each with their own strict rules of conduct.
-Most teachers have learned the tried and true classical set sequences of our Indian forefathers (Tirumalai Krishnamacharya and his student Pattabhi Jois, Swami Sivananda, Swami Kripalvananda and Shiv Fatal Singh to name a few) only to move forward to break those rules (hopefully with complete awareness and intelligence).
+Most teachers have learned these ‘classical’ set sequences of our Indian forefathers (Tirumalai Krishnamacharya and his student Pattabhi Jois, Swami Sivananda, Swami Kripalvananda and Shiv Fatal Singh to name a few) And then they’ve moved forward to break those rules (hopefully with complete awareness and intelligence).

-I am one of the many yoga teachers/practitioners that firmly believe in learning classical Surya Namaskars and then adding to/building upon them vs breaking the rules of them entirely.
+I am one of the many yoga teachers/practitioners that believe in learning classical Surya Namaskars and then adding to/building upon them.
 There is such a simple and precious perfection to the classical sequences, especially when we realize the original intention of gratitude that inspired them.

 On a physiological level Classical Sun Salutations, with so many forward bends and backbends (remember the initial intention of bowing in reverence and adoration) stretch the front and back of the body efficiently and effectively.